sinzlab/sara-pbrl/README.md

 Here is an example:

-<pre><code>python -m pbrl.make_capencdataset --use05 True --mistake_rate 0.0 --fraction 1.0 --scriptLabel False --task hopper-medium-replay-v2</code></pre>
+<pre><code>python -m pbrl.make_capencdataset --use05 True --mistake_rate 0.0 --fraction 1.0 --scriptLabel False --task hopper-medium-replay-v2 --num_query $num_query</code></pre>

+The num_query should be the total number of queries in the task dataset (500 for the replay datasets and 100 for all others).
 The script creates 4 files: pref_dataset.pkl, pref_eval_dataset.pkl, train_set.pkl, and test_set.pkl.
 The first two are in the required format for PreferenceTransformer, PreferenceTransformer with ADT, and DPPO.
 The latter two are in the required format for the SARA framework.
 The pref_eval_dataset is just a small random subset of pref_dataset.
 Though we create these train/test splits, we only used the train/test splits for model development and HP tuning.
 For the results reported in the paper, SARA encoder scripts actually combine train and test so that we use all preference data.
 Likewise, the baselines use all the preference data in pref_dataset.pkl for the results reported in the paper

 The combined train_set.pkl and test_set.pkl used by the SARA encoder has the same data as the pref_dataset.pkl, just different formatting.
 As noted above we make these datasets first and then all models/seeds for a given experiment use the same datasets.